 A Chao’s stats can go up to a maximum of 999 points in the Dreamcast games.
 From birth, a Chao will start with 0 stat points.
 If no drives/animals are given to the Chao, these stats will slowly increase to 20, when the Chao will under-go its first evolution.
 When the Chao eventually dies, if it reincarnates its stats will be reset back to 10% of what they were at death.
 The only exception to this are Chaos Chao, which are immortal and therefore do not die and lose their stats.

-In Sonic Adventure 1 on the Dreamcast, there is no luck or intelligence, but Chao have another stat called HP (Health Points)!
+In Sonic Adventure 1 on the Dreamcast, there is no luck, intelligence, or stamina, but Chao have another stat called HP (Health Points)!
 This stat is your Chao’s life.
 If this reaches zero, your Chao will actually die!
 If you attack your Chao in the garden, it’s health will decrease.
 Anything that counts as an attack will harm your Chao — jumping, Amy’s hammer, invincibility, etc. Health points will also decrease in Chao Adventure during battles with other Chao (if you get hit), but will not die if it reaches zero.
 You can replenish and increase your Chao’s health by feeding it Coconuts from the trees in the garden.
 Each Coconut will increase max HP by 0.4 points.
 Fruit obtained within Chao Adventure will also restore HP.

 Mechanics [Modern games]